• About

 Set priorities: According to its own priorities, a business will be able to focus on the areas where it thinks is best to focus.
 Aside from a business strategy, there are also business priorities like growth, sales, and financial health.
 According to a report, it is stated that the entrepreneurs that expect external financing are 19% more likely develop their vision into the paper form as compared to those not seeking external financing.
 (Francis J. Greene & Hopp, 2017).

-A business plan helps delegation & communication
+A business plan helps Delegation & Communication

 Better delegation: The Business plan is an ideal place to clarify who is responsible for what.
 The business will be able to delegate the authority and responsibility to the right person according to the demands of the job.